Co-Innovation Surfaces New Opportunities and Accelerates Innovation

 Platforms, networks, machine learning and artificial intelligence have enormous potential to solve problems that have plagued the industry for decades.
 Leveraging technology to create safer environments with immediate care offers great opportunities for enhancing quality of care while reducing insurer costs.

-Future of Mobility: Autonomous, Connected, Electric, Shared (ACES)
+Future of Transportation and Mobility: Autonomous, Connected, Electric, Shared (ACES)

 Rapid test-and-learn Lab with opportunities for gathering data in real-world test beds, testing technology, and identifying commercialization opportunities.